- Our Courses

 Method of assessment: Oral / written tests, multiple choice questions, short answer questions, verbal questions, practical exercises.

 Entry requirements: Participants must have sufficient LL&N skills to read and comprehend both chemical labels and SDS's.
-Participants also need to have reached 17 years of age, before applying to DAFF for their ACDC licence.
+Participants also need to have reached 17 years of age, before applying to DAF for their ACDC licence.

 Student numbers: 8 per class (nominal).